MamiNomura/apartment/README.md

 Sample project using react and flask
 =============

-This app consists of front end react app and restful API flask app using mongodb as database layer.
+This sample project consists of two parts:
+* A front end react app
+* A flask app serving restful API, uses mongodb as database layer.

 To run mobodb and flask app, please look at the README of flask-apartment project